sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 1/Solution - 1.md

 **Case Status:** INITIAL INVESTIGATION COMPLETE

 **Key Findings:**
-✅ The death was NOT a suicide—Eleanor was poisoned.
+✅ The death was NOT a suicide — Eleanor was poisoned.
 ✅ The locked room was STAGED to mislead investigators.
-✅ The manuscript wasn’t just fiction—it mirrored the murder details.
+✅ The manuscript wasn’t just fiction — it mirrored the murder details.
 ✅ At least one suspect is hiding critical information.

 **Confirmed Evidence:**